 By creating your own theme, or choosing a pre-existing one, you can personalize your coding experience and ensure that everything looks just the way you want it to.
 Themes can be used to optimize files, fonts, colors, functionalities, and more.

-Ready to check out some of the best Sublime Text themes available?
+Ready to check out some of the best plugins available for text editor?

-Our List of the Best Sublime Text Themes
+Our List of the Best Sublime Text Plugins and Themes

-Dracula is a dark theme that has a strong color contrast with a dark background.
+Dracula is a Sublime Text plugin with a dark theme that has a strong color contrast with a dark background.
 It’s not exclusive to Sublime Text and is available for many other code editors as well.
 As such, this type of theme is highly popular among many different types of programmers.

 One Dark is a cool theme that has a simple, unpretentious color scheme.
-Many Sublime Text themes use bright colors but this one goes for more darker shades, making it highly suitable for night owls who like to code at night.
+Many Sublime Text themes use bright colors but this one goes for darker shades, making it highly suitable for web developers who like to code at night.

 This is a strong colorful theme that brings a lot of energy into your editor.
 If you like this type of interface, that isn’t subtle in the least, then take it for a spin and see how it works out for you.